 By Trish Pannuto & Colleen Reed

-This week NPR’s Morning Edition featured a great piece about the role parents should play when dealing with kids and anxiety.
+NPR’s Morning Edition featured a great piece about the role parents should play when dealing with kids and anxiety.
 The story describes a 9-year old boy who was so anxious about being alone that everyday tasks like bedtime and showering became debilitating.
 His parents found help through an experimental program at Yale University that treated childhood anxiety by teaching parents how to respond to it.

 The child’s father, relying on his own childhood experience (as most of us do), explained that he instinctively responded to his son’s struggles with a desire to tamp them down, saying things like “Get over it.
 Suck it up.”
 Wouldn’t acknowledging fears and anxieties breathe life into the feelings and allow his son to wallow in them?
 The parents found the opposite to be true as a result of the training they received through Yale.